KDE/digikam-doc/getting_started/installation.rst

 .. note::

-   If your computer is at the lower end of CPU and RAM requirements, you should use both :ref:`Small Thumbnails Resolution <thumbnails_resolution>` and :ref:`Loading Embedded Preview <preview_resolution>` features to help reduce preview lag.
+   If your computer is at the lower end of CPU and RAM requirements, you should use both :ref:`Small Thumbnails Resolution <thumbnails_resolution>` and :ref:`Loading Embedded Preview <preview_settings>` features to help reduce preview lag.

 - **Monitors**: If the application can be used without problem on a single screen, using multi-screens will improve the experience especially with the workflow to review items.